cameronhurd/churds-web-metrics/README.md

 [![Build Status](https://travis-ci.com/cameronhurd/churds-web-metrics.svg?branch=master)](https://travis-ci.com/cameronhurd/churds-web-metrics)

 # What
-A simple web metric library built for the contrast security Java Instrumentation Engineer Project
+A simple web metric library written in Java

 # How to use this library to track metrics
 ## Add the dependency (maven)